dis-orientation/dis-orientation.github.io/involved.md

 <div id="markdown-tutorial-code">
 <pre>
 <code>
-Inline style, with a bad link, so the alt text will be displayed:
+Inline style, with a bad link, so the alt text will be displayed (depending on your browser):

 ![Twitter icon](http://dis-orientation.info/bad/example)